Wanted: Volunteers to witness Arkansas' back-to-back executions

 Who watches executions?

-The people who are allowed to witness an execution varies by state, said Robert Dunham, the director of the Death Penalty Information Center in Washington DC.
+The people who are allowed to witness an execution vary by state, said Robert Dunham, director of the Death Penalty Information Center in Washington, D.C.

-Typically, family members of the defendant and relatives of the victims are present, he said.
-Sometimes a state requires that lay people who have no stake in the case are present, too.
+Typically, family members of the inmate and relatives of the victims are present, he said.
+Sometimes, a state requires that lay people who have no stake in the case are present, too.

-That could be a member of the media or a citizen witness, like in Arkansas.
+That could be a member of the media or a citizen witness, such as in Arkansas.

 The Arkansas Code doesn't require that witnesses vary from execution to execution.